BabyToad/BabyToad.github.io/about.md

 I'm a game developer with a passion for creating open dynamic systems.
 My work focuses on building games that teach you how to think, or at the very least, teach you to question your assumptions.

-## Background

-Right now I'm making serious games with my company [PlayInsight Studio](https://playinsightstudios.com/).
+Right now I'm helping people and companies make better use of information and education using game design principles: [PlayInsight Studio](https://playinsightstudios.com/).

 Beyond that, I've been designing and running roleplaying games for over 10 years, which occasionally results in essays on design theory and my own attempted contributions to the field.